jfredett/hazel/LOG.md

 In any case, I'm just going to start tweaking stuff and see what happens.
 Can't overthink if you stay busy breaking stuff.

+# 12-DEC-2024

+## 0004 - srailimaf

+Starting in on #2 from above, the first step will be doing some work working on the `Unplay` side of things and maybe doing some genericizing.